-General Dentistry is the wide umbrella of prevenative dentistry, General Dentists are able to diaganose and treat various diseases and disorders.
-Their scope of work includes Periodontics (Gum work), Endodontics (Tooth root specilization), Orthodontics (Corrective Dentistry) and overall Oral Health.
+General Dentistry is the wide umbrella of all dental procedures.
+General Dentists are able to diagnose and treat various diseases and disorders.
+Their scope of work includes several disciplines – Periodontics (Gum work), Endodontics (Tooth root specilization), Orthodontics (Corrective Dentistry) and more.

 Myofunctional Therapy (Referred to as Myo) is the process of retraining the muscles of your tongue, lips and jaw to enhance breathing.
+Used as an essential tool for speech therapy and improving sleeping patterns.
 Increasing oxygen saturation within your blood is proven to increase brain activity, boost concentration, raise energy levels, and enhance sleeping abilities.

 Orthodontic Dentistry is the practice of restoring and managing mal-positioned jaws and teeth.
-We correct the position of teeth and jaw using a series of different practices and techniques including braces, Clearliners, Clearcorrect and more.
+We correct the position of teeth and jaw using a series of different techniques including braces, Clearcorrect, functional applicances and more.

-Endodontics is the procedure of repairing the tissues within the root of the tooth.
-Delicate procedures are preformed to try to find the cause of extreme tooth pain, to work to save your natural tooth.
+Endodontics is the procedure of removing infected/inflamed tissues within the root of the tooth.
+Delicate procedures are preformed to try to find the cause of the extreme tooth pain, to work to save your natural tooth.

 Emergency dental is the most dire of dentistry.
 Typically an injury will knock a tooth out, cause a laceration within the mouth.
 Generally anything that would require immediate dental treatment in order to stop severe pain or save a tooth.